TorahBibleCodes/TorahBibleCodes/README.md

-#  Torah Bible Codes - Jeremiah Visions Edition 0.1
+#  Torah Bible Codes - Davin Ben Zelatech 0.1

 An understandable multilanguaje and multithreading bible codes .
 Study the Torah as never before